-Perhaps you recently saw the news story where a man lost both his arms and his legs from an infection caused by a lick from a dog, but that’s not the only case!
+Perhaps you recently saw the news story where a man lost both his arms and his legs from an infection caused by a lick from a dog, or the 2 year old toddler that died after visiting a petting zoo at the local fair, but those are certainly not the only cases!

 Zoonotic diseases are those that are transmittable from animals to humans.
 Most animals, including wildlife, farm animals and domestic pets, can carry viruses, bacteria and parasites that can affect humans.

 The usual method of transmission is through direct contact with infected feces or saliva and sometimes through direct contact with the animal.
 Here are some of the diseases that families with pets are most likely to encounter:

 Leptospirosis is a bacterium that is common to all parts of the world and can be serious for humans and their pets.
 It causes flu-like symptoms and can become a life-threatening infection affecting the kidneys, heart, brain or liver.
 The bacteria are spread through the urine of infected animals, often rats, either through direct contact or contaminated water or soil.
 The infection is rare in cats, but infected dogs may have no symptoms, or may experience vomiting, fever, diarrhea, abdominal pain, weakness and loss of appetite.